Goop's 2020 Mother’s Day Gift Guide Is $80,000+ of Pure Extravagance

-Gwyneth Paltrow and the team at goop never fail to create a Mother's Day gift guide that has jaws dropping.
+Gwyneth Paltrow and the team at Goop never fail to create a Mother's Day gift guide that has jaws dropping.

 And this year is no exception.
 Included among their list of recommendations is a sauna, $30,000 Cartier watch and other pricey goods in the thousands range.